dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

       Select **Yes**.

-   6. If using a Blazor server-side app, run the app using the Visual Studio Code debugger.
-If using a Blazor client-side app, execute `dotnet run` from the app's project folder.
+   6. Execute `dotnet run` from the app's project folder.

    <!--